-- If it is not possible or practical to have a cage and the dog has to travel loose, then either secure the dog on the back seat with a purpose-made seatbelt/harness, or behind a fitted dog guard in the space to the rear of the back seat, if in an estate or hatchback.
-Remember, your dog should be able to stand up, sit and lie down in comfort.
+- If it is not possible or practical to have a crate and your dog has to travel loose, then either secure them on the back seat with a purpose-made seat belt or harness, or behind a fitted dog guard in the space to the rear of the back seat, if in an estate or hatchback.
+Remember, your dog needs to be able to stand up, sit and lie down in comfort.

-- On a long journey it is wise to stop and offer your dog water or a chance to stretch their legs and go to the toilet
+- On a long journey it’s wise to stop and offer your dog water and a chance to stretch their legs and go to the toilet

-- If it is a hot day make sure the car is well ventilated and NEVER leave the dog inside a hot car if you stop for a break
+- If it is a hot day make sure the car is well ventilated and never leave your dog inside a hot car if you stop for a break

-- If a short stop is unavoidable, always leave the car in the shade with the windows partly open but be aware how quickly it can heat up if the sun is on it.
-Do not forget, the sun’s position changes throughout the day and what was shade an hour ago may be in full sun by the time you get back - don’t leave your dog for any length of time on a hot day.
+- If a short stop is unavoidable, always leave the car in the shade with the windows partly open, but be aware how quickly it can heat up if the sun is on it.
+Don't forget, the sun’s position changes throughout the day and what was shade an hour ago may be in full sun by the time you get back - don’t leave your dog for any length of time on a hot day.

-- Ensure your dog is wearing a collar and tag containing the details of both your new and old addresses and contact numbers
+- Ensure your dog is wearing a collar and tag containing the details of your new address and contact numbers

 - Feed your dog as far in advance of travel as possible.
 Alternatively, you may wish to wait until you arrive at your destination.